 The Commission will hold a conference to try and settle the dispute.
-If this does not end the problem, it is possible to apply to the Federal Circuit Court to ask for an order.
+If this does not end the problem, you may be able to apply to the Federal Circuit and Family Court of Australia to ask for an order that:

 Section 352 of the Fair Work Act is the section that protects temporary absence for injury or illness.
 When filling out your general protections application form for the Commission, you will need to refer to this section of the Act.

 Matelita works for a frozen food company as a Quality Officer.
 Matelita called her supervisor last Monday and told him that she was sick and couldn't come to work.
 Matelita saw a doctor and got a medical certificate for the week.
 On Tuesday she called her supervisor and told him she was still sick and would be off for the rest of the week.
 Her manager told her if she did not come to work the next day, she shouldn't bother coming in at all.
 Matelita returned to work the following week.
 Her supervisor told her that she had not been performing and that her employment would be terminated.

 Matelita has a right to take time off work when she is unwell.
 She also has a right to take any sick leave entitlements that she may have.
 Matelita may be able to make a general protections dismissal application.